 The Netherlands Radio Choir is composed of professionally trained singers with a repertoire from the Renaissance to the present.
-This versatility is directly related to the choir's role as a broadcasting ensemble and as a partnery of the Netherlands Radio Philharmonic Orchestra.
-Their mission is to perform, alongside the ‘iron repertoire’, music that is not heard anywhere else, has not been discovered, is in danger of being forgotten or was recently composed.
+This versatility is directly related to the choir's role as a broadcasting ensemble and as a partner of the Netherlands Radio Philharmonic Orchestra.
+Our mission is to perform, alongside the ‘iron repertoire’, music that is not heard anywhere else, has not been discovered, is in danger of being forgotten or was recently composed.
 The programmes for the public broadcasting series NTR Saturday Matinee, Vredenburg Friday and the Concertgebouw's Sunday Morning Concert series, in which the Netherlands Radio Choir frequently performs, are living proof.
-The choir is also a regular participant in special productions of the Holland Festival and in ground-breaking concerts of public broadcaster NTR in Muziekgebouw aan ‘t IJ; several times each season the choir works with other orchestras, including the Royal Concertgebouw Orchestra, the Rotterdam Philharmonic Orchestra, the Orchestre Philharmonique de Radio France and the Berliner Philharmoniker.
+The choir is also a regular participant in special productions of the Holland Festival.
+Several times each season the choir works with other orchestras, including the Royal Concertgebouw Orchestra, the Rotterdam Philharmonic Orchestra, the Orchestre Philharmonique de Radio France and the Berliner Philharmoniker.

 Since its founding in 1947, the Netherlands Radio Choir has built up an impressive record.
 The choir’s comprehensive repertoire and high quality standards demand a high technical level of the vocalists.
-Performing a Baroque oratorio in period style requires a different technique than producing a monumental choral sound in pieces such as Rachmaninov’s Kolokola or a moving ‘Aufersteh’n’ in Mahler’s Symphony No. 2.
 The vocalists of the Netherlands Radio Choir distinguish themselves with a combination of high technical quality and a critical but passionate urge to convey to the audience unerringly not just the notes but also all the meaning inherent in them.
-According to Erik Voermans in het Parool, the effect is astounding: “That very first ‘Aufersteh’n, ja aufersteh’n’ was sung by a hundred voices so softly and so beautifully that it almost made you cry.
-And when the dynamic floodgates were opened, the emotional impact was almost unbearable”, he wrote after hearing them perform Mahler’s Symphony No. 2 with the Royal Concertgebouw Orchestra and vocal soloists conducted by Mariss Jansons on 3 December 2009.

 As off the 2012-2013 season the chief conductor of the Netherlands Radio Choir is Gijs Leenaars.
 As from September 2010, Michael Gläser has been principal guest conductor.
 Gijs Leenaars was preceded by Kenneth Montgomery, Robin Gritton, Martin Wright, Simon Halsey and Celso Antunes.
-Alongside these chief conductors is a choice selection of guest conductors.
-In the early years, smaller ensembles composed of choir members performed under Carel Laôut or Antoon Krelage and later Meindert Boekel and Frans Müller.
-More recently, the choir has worked with names such as Marcus Creed, James Wood, Kaspars Putnins, Sigvards Klava and Stefan Parkman.
+Alongside these chief conductors is a choice selection of guest conductors such as Marcus Creed, James Wood, Kaspars Putnins, Sigvards Klava and Stefan Parkman.
 Together with specialists such as Nikolaus Harnoncourt, Frans Brüggen, Philippe Herreweghe, Ton Koopman and Jos van Veldhoven the choir applies itself to Baroque and classical music.

 In large-scale works for choir and orchestra, the Netherlands Radio Choir has given historic concerts with conductors such as Jean Fournet, Eugen Jochum and Carlo Maria Giulini.
 One of these historic events was the Dutch premiere in 1964 of Benjamin Britten’s War Requiem, conducted by the composer himself and Bernard Haitink.
 Comparable monumental works of Prokofiev, Stravinsky, Shostakovich, Poulenc, Elgar and others are brought to life with today’s great maestros, including Jaap van Zweden, Markus Stenz, Paul Gaffigan, Sir Simon Rattle and Mariss Jansons.

 The Netherlands Radio Choir sees it as its responsibility to play a role in training a new generation of choral conductors.
 Thanks in part to an initiative of the choir, the Eric Ericsson Masterclass for young choral conductors came into being.
 This Master Class has been held every other year since 2001.
-Teachers have included Eric Ericsson himself who gave it its name, Simon Halsey, Uwe Gronostay, Hartmut Haenchen, André Thomas, Martin Wright, Jos van Veldhoven and Michael Gläser.
-During the seventh Masterclass in June/July 2013 the choir did performe a work from Kurtág together with the ASKO Schönberg Ensemble under Reinbert de Leeuw.
+Teachers have included Eric Ericsson himself, Simon Halsey, Uwe Gronostay, Hartmut Haenchen, André Thomas, Martin Wright, Jos van Veldhoven and Michael Gläser.

-The choir offers young professional singers an opportunity to gain experience as trainees in numerous productions.
-In Februari 2013, in collaboration with Zing Magazine, the second open day was held for singers in amateur choirs from all around the country.
-This sing-along was also a huge success.
+The choir offers young professional singers an opportunity to gain experience as trainees in numerous productions and organizes highly successful sing-along days once a year for amateur choirs from all around the country.